Governor's Archaeology Advisory Commission (GAAC)

 As part of Arizona Archaeology Awareness Month each year, the Commission recognizes individuals and/or programs that have contributed time and energy to promoting the protection and preservation of, and education about, Arizona's non-renewable archaeological resources.
 These awards can include the following categories of individuals or organizations that are worthy of recognition for their public service / education endeavors: 1) professional archaeologists, 2) avocational archaeologists, 3) site stewards, 4) tribes, 5) private, non-profit entities, 6) government agencies, and 7) private or industrial development entities.
 In addition, the Commission would like to make an award to an individual for special or lifetime achievement.
 The award ceremony is held at the Historic Preservation Conference each year.

-For nomination forms and more information, please visit our conference website at AZPreservation.com
+Recipients will be honored at the 18th Annual Arizona Historic Preservation Conference in Prescott, in June 2019.
+For more information, please visit our conference website at AZPreservation.com